denten-books/plain-text/0-chapter.md

 instrumental part of an immigrant's survival mechanism.
 The digitally displaced similarly hold on to the discomfort of the encounter with the machine.
-Estrangement---always at the heart of immigrant or queer poetics---reconciles without seeking wholeness and integration.
+Estrangement---always at the heart of immigrant or queer poetics---reconciles without seeking wholeness or integration.
 I dedicate this book then to queers and immigrants, literal and figurative---spatial, literary, technological---to those being displaced unwillingly, to those exiled within and without, to those who understand the need for displacement, to those who transgress purposefully,